A Dingo On The Bibbulmun Track?

-I jumped online and Googled wild dogs of the south west, I then saw something for the West Australian Dingo Association, I started to look at photos and became very curious.
+I jumped online and Googled wild dogs of the south-west, I then saw something for the West Australian Dingo Association, I started to look at photos and became very curious.

 I decided to email the association, it was a Sunday so wasn’t expecting a reply for a few days.
 I explained to the reader of my email what I observed, the behaviour of the animal, it was curious, calm, intelligent.
 I described the dark brown, grey fur, ears, tail and nose.

-I told them that I doubted that it could be a dingo, I was in the south west and dingos aren’t that colour, they are light browns and beige.
+I told them that I doubted that it could be a dingo, I was in the south-west and dingos aren’t that colour, they are light browns and beige.

 It is very possible that there may be remnant populations of Dingoes in the deep South West.
 Dingoes in SW WA were all but eradicated in the 1950s 1960s.

-The colouring that you mention may indicate that it could have been an older Black and Tan Dingo that were common in the area early last century.
+The colouring that you mention may indicate that it could have been an older Black and Tan Dingo that was common in the area early last century.
 The black colouring gives good camouflage in Forrest areas that have been burned as the blend with blackened tree trunks.
 A very rare sighting indeed.

 It is also possible that it a remnant dingo hybrid or feral dog.”

 This is a photo of a dingo that the member emailed me as an example of my description.
 The animal I saw that day was almost identical.